Can You Sue the Owner of a Boat in Florida if the Captain Caused the Accident?

 If the owner was not negligent in any of these ways, you can still usually hold them accountable under Florida’s vicarious liability rules.
 The principle of “respondeat superior” says that an employer can be sued for the negligence of its employer.

 One common way that this happens is when commercial boat operators and pilots cause accidents.
-Shipping accidents, ferry accidents, tour boat accidents, commercial fishing accidents, water taxi accidents, and other accidents could be held against the companies that operate these boats.
+Shipping accidents, tour boat accidents, commercial fishing accidents, water taxi accidents, and ferry accidents in Florida could be held against the companies that operate these boats.

 Holding a Boat Owner Accountable for Damages in a Florida Boat Crash

 When you sue for damages, you can often claim compensation for any damages related to the accident.
 Some boat owners and operators will have insurance that helps to cover damages, but these damages might fall short of what you actually deserve.
-Talk to a lawyer about what your case might be worth and what damages to claim.
+Talk to a Miami lawyer for captain error boat accidents about what your case might be worth and what damages to claim.

 When you claim damages, you should at least seek compensation for property damage, medical bills, lost wages, and pain and suffering.
-Determining the values of these damages can be difficult, but financial records and projections of future costs can be used to determine how much you should claim in your boat accident lawsuit.
+Determining the values of these damages can be difficult, but financial records and projections of future costs can be used to determine how much you should claim in your boat accident lawsuit with the help of our Miami attorney to sue a cruise ship insurance company.

 Call Our Florida Boat Accident Lawyer for a Free Case Consultation

-If you were injured in an accident on a boat or ship in the Miami area or anywhere in Florida waters, call our maritime accident and injury lawyers at Rivkind Margulies & Rivkind, P.A.
-Our lawyers have decades of experience handling boat and ship injury cases.
+If you were injured in an accident on a boat or ship in the Miami area or anywhere in Florida waters, call our maritime accident injury lawyers at Rivkind Margulies & Rivkind, P.A.
+Our Florida lawyers for boat accidents caused by the captain have decades of experience handling boat and ship injury cases.
 Call us today at (305) 204-5369 to schedule a free case consultation and to determine who you can hold responsible for the injuries you faced.